 Partial merit scholarships are available based on audition results.
 Miami Music Festival also assists students in fundraising and creating campaigns to help defray program costs.

 Rooms are fully furnished with a shared or community bathroom.
 Single rooms with a private or shared bath are available at an additional cost; single rooms are limited and are given on a first come/first serve basis.
-Rooms do NOT have kitchens, refrigerators or microwaves.
-Microwaves will be placed in the common areas for MMF participants to use.
-All dorms are air-conditioned and include amenities such as wi-fi, free laundry, free parking, an outdoor swimming pool, a state-of-the art fitness center (additional fee of $30) and more.
+Apartments have kitchens, refrigerators or microwaves.
+All rooms are air-conditioned and include amenities such as wi-fi, laundry, an outdoor swimming pool.

 MMF assigns appointed in-house residents who provide students with campus resources and plan group activities for participants.
 In addition to multiple practice rooms available, students are able to practice in their apartments during designated hours.
 Quiet hours are held Monday-Friday between 10:00pm-7:00am.

 All students in MMF dorm housing must provide a $100 security deposit at the time of check-in.
 The security deposit can be paid in cash, or with a check made out to: Miami Music Festival, INC Security deposits will be returned upon check-out.

 UNDERAGE HOUSING INFORMATION: